jasonwebb/dla-of/README.md

+# dlaf with models

 Based on [dlaf](https://github.com/fogleman/dlaf) by Michael Fogleman

 ## Goal
 To grow large-scale (10M+ particle) DLA clusters on 3D models.

 ## TODO
+- [ ] Rename repo (dlaf-on-models, dlaf-with-models, dlaf-for-models)
-- [X] Add parser for 3D models
+- [X] Add parser for 3D models ([tinyobjloader](https://github.com/syoyo/tinyobjloader))
 - [ ] Add collision detection between walkers and faces from 3D model
 - [X] Add ability to check if walker is inside a 3D model
 - [ ] Create 3D model of cube, but with lots of sub-faces
 - [ ] Create 3D model of faces selected from sub-divided cube to serve as seed points for clusters
-  * Use Meshmixer
+  - Use Meshmixer
 - [ ] Work out rendering pipeline.
-  * Look into Embree, Mitsuba, and OSPRay
+  - Look into Embree, Mitsuba, and OSPRay
+  - Look into higher-level interfaces like Houdini
+- [ ] Output color values for points based on mesh
+  - [ ] "Fade" colors out based on distance from model surface
 - [ ] Measure performance of updated algorithm (below).
-  * Based on results, look into "Dockerizing" the app and running it on AWS.
+  - Based on results, look into "Dockerizing" the app and running it on AWS.
+- [ ] Add DefaultBoundingRadius value, with CLI option
+- [ ] Add progress bar, if feasible
 - [X] Implement periodic output of timestamped point data in order to create animations of growth process.
 - [X] Implement CLI flags
   - [X] Particle count